kcang2/CS149/asst1/README.md

 __Util decreases.
 As more lanes are available, there can also be more lanes inactive while other lanes are active at any given time.__
 __Example, assume no clamping, and the input has 4 elements.__
 __The exponents are__ ```3, 8, 1, 2```
 __If we use a vector width of 2, the first part would run for 8 loops, 16 operations can be performed in that time.
-However, only 1 lane was active, so 8 operations were done in total.__
+However, both lanes were active for only 3 iterations, so 11 operations were done in total.__
 __For second part, it has 2 loops, so 4 operations can be done.
 The first loop has both lanes active, but only 1 lane is active at the second loop.
 So only 3 operations were done.__
 ```Loops:``` ```8 8``` ```2 2```
 ```Operations:``` ```3 8``` ```1 2```